DragonFish55/sprintproject/test-plans/sprint 3 test plan.md

 **4. Check Single Category**
 - Objective: User can click on one of the category tabs and that tab becomes highlighted.
 News article under that category are also displayed with pagination.
-- Completion Criteria: Single category API returns news articles relevant to the news cateogry selected.
+- Completion Criteria: Single category API returns news articles relevant to the news cateogry selected with a maximum of 250 articles however each single category returns 100 articles by default.

 **5. Check Multiple Categories**
 - Objective: User with multiple news categories selected in preferences has a list of articles queried on their home page in the most recent order, with up to 250 articles along pagination.
-Home tab is also selected.
+Home tab is also selected by default.
 - Completion Criteria: Maximum of 250 relevant news category articles are displayed on the landing page in the most recent order.

-**5. Sign In Error**
-- Objective: Tests that given an invalid username and/or password on the signin page that an appropriate error message is displayed.
-- Completion Criteria: API response is an error and error message is visible on the signin page.

-**7. Pagination**
+**6. Pagination**
 - Objective: User can toggle between sets of articles with pagination.
 - Completion Criteria: Passes if sets of articles are consistent between pages on the landing page.

-# Manual Testing Tasks

-**1. Category Settings Status 200**
-- Objective: Tests whether the user's preferred news categories are saved into the account.
-- Completion Criteria: API returns 200 response code and correct news articles are shown to the corresponding user account.

-**2. Category Settings Status 401**
-- Objective: Tests whether a 401 status code and "None" are returned when an invalid username is inputted.
-- Completion Criteria: API returns a 401 response code.

-**3. Listed Categories Status 200**
-- Objective: Tests whether a list of all the preferred categories in an account is saved when given a valid username.
+## Manual Tests

+**1. Single Categories returned support pagination 100 articles**
+- Objective: After selecting a category tab and navigating through the article pages each single category has 10 pages of 10 articles or 100 articles in all
-- Completion Criteria: API returns a status of 200 and the list of category preferences is displayed.
+- Completion Criteria: After clicking a category tab and clicking through all the news articke pages their are 10 pages of 10 articles in total

-**4. Listed Categories Status 401**
-- Objective: Tests whether a a status code of 401 and "None" is returned when an invalid username is inputted.
+**2. Settings Categories returned support pagination 250 articles**
+- Objective: After selecting the home tab with at least 3 categories the home tab displays 250 articles maximum across 25 pages rather than 300 arcoss 30
-- Completion Criteria: API returns a status of 401 with invalid username.
+- Completion Criteria: Home tab has 25 pages maximum of 10 articles displayed

-**5. Landing Page General New–Logged In**
+**3. Landing Page General New–Logged In**
 - Objective: Tests whether a new user (or user with no categories selected) only has general news articles displayed and queried.
 - Completion Criteria: Only information displayed on the landing page is news from the newsapi's general category articles.

-**6. Landing Page General News–Logged Out**
+**4. Landing Page General News–Logged Out**
 - Objective: Tests whether while no user is logged in that the home page displayed only general news articles.
 - Completion Criteria: While logged out, only information displayed on the landing page is newsapi's general category articles.

-**7. Landing Page Navigation Bar**
+**5. Landing Page Navigation Bar**
 - Objective: The landing page has the navigation bar with news categories displayed.
 - Completion Criteria: Each newsapi category in addition to home is visible on the home page.
 Home is selected initially.

+## API Tests

-**8. Single Category Status 200**
+**1. Single Category Status 200**
 - Objective: Tests whether relevant news articles are returned when a single category is selected.
 - Completion Criteria: API returns a response code of 200 and returns corresponding news category articles.

+**2. Category Settings Status 200**
+- Objective: Tests whether the user's preferred news categories are saved into the account.
+- Completion Criteria: API returns 200 response code and correct news articles are shown to the corresponding user account.

+**3. Category Settings Status 401**
+- Objective: Tests whether a 401 status code and "None" are returned when an invalid username is inputted.
+- Completion Criteria: API returns a 401 response code.

+**4. Listed Categories Status 200**
+- Objective: Tests whether a list of all the preferred categories in an account is saved when given a valid username.
+- Completion Criteria: API returns a status of 200 and the list of category preferences is displayed.

+**5. Listed Categories Status 401**
+- Objective: Tests whether a a status code of 401 and "None" is returned when an invalid username is inputted.
+- Completion Criteria: API returns a status of 401 with invalid username.

 # Responsibilities
 John: Backend Development and Backend Testing